matt-flaig/Rocket-Zena-Enhancer/README.md

 Click on **Load unpacked** button, select the `src` folder from this repo (which contains this extension), and click on "Select Folder".

-## Using This Extension in Your Own Rocket Zena Instance
+## Using This Extension in Your Own Zena Instance
 This plugin was developed around a specific Rocket Zena environment, if you're interested in using this extension in your own environment there are a few changes you'll need to make.

-- Reconfigure the `matches` array in the `src/manifest.json` file to match your own installation URL.
+- Reconfigure the `matches` array values in the `src/manifest.json` file to match your own installation URL.
 - Adjust the environment logic (found in src/library/js/app.js) to correctly detect each of your own environments.